 - Strict: Use the cookie only in the same site context.

 If there is no SameSite attribute in the cookie, the Google Chrome assumes the functionality of SameSite = Lax.
 As a result, for deployments within an iframe with cross-site context that require cookies to be inserted by the browser, Google Chrome does not share cross-site cookies.
 As a result, the iframe within the website might not load.

 Configure SameSite cookie attribute

-A new cookie attribute named SameSite is added to the VPN and Citrix ADC AAA virtual servers.
+A new cookie attribute named SameSite is added to the VPN and authentication, authorization, and auditing virtual servers.
 This attribute can be set at the global level and at the virtual server level.

-To configure SameSite attribute, you must perform the following:
+To configure the SameSite attribute, you must do the following:

 - Set the SameSite attribute for the virtual server